A Certifably Correct Algorithm for Generalized Robot-World and Hand-Eye Calibration: Introduction

 In this work, we focus on the very general and widespread \textit{robot-world and hand-eye calibration} (RWHEC) formulation of extrinsic calibration~\citep{zhuang1994simultaneous}.
 The RWHEC problem can be adapted to a wide variety of sensor configurations, and conveniently distills extrinsic calibration down to estimation of two rigid transformations represented as elements $\Matrix{X}$ and $\Matrix{Y}$ of the special Euclidean group $\LieGroupSE{3}$, that define the kinematic relationship depicted in \Cref{fig:HERW}.
 The matrix equations

 are formed from noisy measurements $\Matrix{A}_i, \Matrix{B}_i \in \LieGroupSE{3}$.
-RWHEC is named after its original application to a robot manipulator (``hand") holding a camera (``eye"), but it can be applied to any sensor and target\endnote{A calibration target is any specialized structure or fiducial marker whose pose, shape, or appearance is known to a robot or its operator.} configuration forming the kinematic loop shown in \Cref{fig:HERW}.
+RWHEC is named after its original application to a robot manipulator (``hand") holding a camera (``eye"), but it can be applied to any configuration of sensor and target forming the kinematic loop shown in \Cref{fig:HERW}.
+We consider a calibration target to be any specialized structure or fiducial marker whose pose, shape, or appearance is known to a robot or its operator.
+In this work, we use the term \emph{generalized RWHEC} to refer to a variant of RWHEC involving multiple (possibly monocular) sensors and/or targets.